ngzhankang/fullStackedWebDevelopmment/worksheets/project_worksheet.md

 ### Questions:

-1. Does the frontend communicate with the mobile? `(Yes/No)`
+1. Does the frontend communicate with the mobile? `(Yes/No)(N.A.)`
-2. Does the frontend communicate directly with the database? `(Yes/No)`
+2. Does the frontend communicate directly with the database? `(No)`
-3. How should the frontend display data from the database? `(Answer here)`
+3. How should the frontend display data from the database? `(When there is a query from the frontend, it sends a request to the backend, which thereafter send another request to the database to fetch the data and render back to the backend and eventually to the frontend.)`
-4. How does the frontend communicate with backend? `(Answer here)`
+4. How does the frontend communicate with backend? `(Via backend whereby it sends a request to the backend, which will render the command to the db to fetch the data back to the backend and eventually the frontend side.)`

 ---